2 Lupi

-2 Lupi is a single star in the southern constellation of Lupus, located 326 light-years away from the Sun.
+2 Lupi, also known by its Bayer designation f Lupi, is a solitarystar in the southern constellation of Lupus, situated approximately 326 light-years away from the Sun.
 It has the Bayer designation f Lupi; 2 Lupi is the Flamsteed designation.
-This object is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 4.33.
+It is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 4.33.
 It is moving closer to the Earth with a heliocentric radial velocity of −3 km/s.